Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Methods

 \subsubsection{Random Forest Analysis}

-To evaluate the predictive power of the extracted energy landscape features, we trained a random forest classifier to identify the high vs low working memory performance.
-Separate models were trained based on the high-order energy features (extracted from clusters of ROIs) and the low-order energy features (extracted from canonical networks).
-We then performed leave-one-out cross-validation (LOOCV) and repeated this process 30 times to ensure robust estimates of model performance and hyperparameter stability, including the number of trees and maximum depth.
-The average classification accuracy, F1 score, and the area under the curve (AUC) were used to compare model performance across feature sets.
+To evaluate the predictive power of the extracted energy landscape features, we trained a random forest classifier to identify the high vs low postoperative working memory performance.
+Separate models were trained based on the high-order energy features (extracted from clusters of ROIs), low-order energy features (extracted from canonical networks), and conventional functional connectivity (FC) values (calculated as Pearson correlations between normalized time series signals).

+Model performance was evaluated using leave-one-out cross-validation (LOOCV).
+Because random forest training and hyperparameter selection are sensitive to random seed initialization, we repeated the analysis 30 times with different random seeds and summarized performance metrics across repetitions.
+This number of replications was chosen to balance the computational cost and reliability of performance estimates.
+In practice, the choice of number of replications could influences the precision of p-value estimates and therefore the p-values in ur results should be considered approximates interpreted accordingly.

 We also trained a separate set of models using the combination of low-order energy features from each canonical network with high-order energy features to assess the relative importance of each feature set.
 For each model, we computed feature importance scores using the mean decrease in Gini impurity.
 We focused on the top $S$ most important features, where $S$ ranged from 2 to 10.
 For each $S$, we calculated the proportion of high-order versus low-order features and compared the corresponding contributions.